-Jordan, age 11, has had suicidal thoughts since COVID quarantine began.
-He misses school and his friends.
-He states, "I would never do it because of my grandmother.
-She would be so sad."
+Jordan, age 11, has experienced suicidal thoughts and increased anxiety since COVID quarantine began.
+He states, "No matter how bad I feel, I would never act on suicide because of my grandmother."
 (Social connectedness)

 LaShawna, age 14, has history of one ingestion.
 She reports that the ingestion is now a deterrent from ever attempting again.
-She was so afraid, regretted it instantly, and learned from it.
-She is proud that she now uses coping skills and tells her mom when she has suicidal thoughts.
+She was afraid, regretted the act instantly, and states that she learned from it.
+LaShawna is proud that she now uses coping skills and tells her mom when she has suicidal thoughts.
 (Life skills, Self esteem, Sense of Purpose)

 Morgan, age 15, has a history of anxiety and depression and she feels the highest anxiety at school.
-She really likes his therapist and asks to see her at school when she struggles.
-It helps to have her at school.
+She really likes her therapist and asks to see her at school when she struggles.
 (Access to Effective Behavioral Health Care)